Ash Lake vs Blackduck Lake

 Water quality, depth, fish species, and recreation comparison.

-Blackduck Lake has a higher water quality grade (C, Fair) than Ash Lake (D, Poor).
+Ash Lake has a higher water quality grade (C, Fair) than Blackduck Lake (D, Nutrient-rich).
 Both are in St. Louis County, Minnesota.

 With grades this close, the choice between the two lakes turns on non-water-quality factors: depth, fish species, public access, distance from home.
 The per-lake pages below cover all of those.